majapersson/phpassignment/README.md

 This is my blog assignment in PHP.

-My blog feed will feature characters from Rick adn Morty and ipsum-text generated from http://loremricksum.com/
+My blog feed will feature characters from Rick and Morty and ipsum-text generated from http://loremricksum.com/